Volunteer role: Inclusive Education Specialist – Gender and Disability

 The communities we work in need people like you - experienced professionals with the ideas, energy and courage to make a difference.

 You’ll be working in a team, supporting target partners to introduce inclusive education practices.
-You’ll be working across many age groups, promoting inclusive principles at pre-primary, primary and secondary level.
-You’ll also be monitoring the progress of the changes you’ve implemented by writing up regular reports.
+You’ll be working across many age groups, promoting inclusive principles at the pre-primary, primary and secondary level.

 Skills, qualifications and experience

 • Bachelor's degree in education/inclusive education or related areas preferred

 • Minimum of 3 years of experience in in-service and/or pre-service teacher training at pre-primary and primary education level